 An excellent broker if you know what you are doing.
 Their customer service used to have a bad reputation but seems to improved significantly in recent years.
 They offer very competitive pricing and do expect you to be quite knowledgeable.
 They are a good choice for experienced active traders.
 Their commission structure allows easy scaling in and out of positions and they have an extensive set of order type choices.

 Fidelity has traditionally been more geared toward the investor than the active trader, but over the past five years or so they have also catered more to active traders.
-While not a direct access broker, their commissions are very competitive if you trade a large amount of shares at once.
+While not a direct access broker, their commissions are very competitive.
+They offer zero commissions on stock and ETF trades and $0.65 per contract on option trades.
 They also offer more robust customer service than most direct access brokers.

 Tradezero is an offshore broker which allows small accounts to daytrade.
 There is no commission on limit orders that add liquidity.
 They clear with Vision Clearing.
 They offer 6 to 1 leverage.
 You can read the FAQ here.
+They have recently opened a US branch with regular leverage and zero commissions as well.
 As with many brokers, you might want to use them for trade executions but use a separate charting package for your charts.

 Tastyworks is a relatively new brokerage started by Tom Sosnoff who was instrumental in starting thinkorswim and sold it to TD Ameritrade.
 They offer a competitive commission structure which you can check out here.
 You can use a small cash account to daytrade options and start each day with your settled funds balance as your buying power for the day.